TinyRkings/MIPS-Assemble-Line/README.md

 construction 19： lw  rt,offset(base)
 construction 20： sw  rt, offset(rs)
 construction 21： swr  rt, offset(rs)
+##the code to realize
+all codes are aggregated in lab06_all/lab06_all.v
 ##device
 computer with quartus II and Modelism
 ##help